File system

 Database persistence

-If an SQLite database file needs to be created at application startup, you must write some 4GL code to create the file before calling the CONNECT instruction.
+To create a new SQLite database at startup, write 4GL code to generate the file before calling the CONNECT instruction.

 # check for database